intermine/im-docs/docs/database/database-building/primary-keys.rst

 Data integration
 --------------------------

-During data integration, the objects created by each source are added to the database.
-If no primary keys are set all objects are added.
-However, if a source has a primary key defined then the build system will check the database for that primary key.
-If the key is not found, the object is added.
-If the key is present in the database, the build system will attempt to merge the new object from the current source with the existing object in the database.
+During the data integration stage of the build, the objects created by the data source are added to the database.

+* If no primary keys are set all objects are added.
+* If primary keys exists, the build system will check the database for that primary key.
+  * If the key is not found, the new object is stored in the database.
+  * If the key is present in the database, the build system will attempt to merge the new object from the current source with the existing object in the database.

 .. index:: primary keys